-- Align with the new Charter & Code, incentivising the effective implementation of its principles, so that they can respond to the current challenges faced by researchers, as well as the institutions themselves, and better integrate gender+ equality and inclusiveness. - Value all dimensions of diversity across the whole ecosystem students, researchers, and academics - in recruitment and in career progression, as a new Europe-wide paradigm for inclusive research careers. - Actively participate in the CoARA for more transformative practices in research recruitment and research assessment. - Be an active part of the policy dialogue on gender+ inclusive research careers with national authorities and RFOs. - Incentivise the creation of CoPs and networking, where good practices can be shared, improving the implementation of policy guidelines in conformity with institutional diversity (overcoming the bureaucratic burden). - Create or strengthen institutional structures to build competences on inclusion, structural discrimination, and the principles of intersectionality, and overcome knowledge and practice gaps on the issue among students, researchers, academics, and staff.
+- Be an active part of the policy dialogue on gender+ inclusive research careers with national authorities and RFOs. - Incentivise the creation of Communities of Practice and networking, where good practices can be shared, improving the implementation of policy guidelines in conformity with institutional diversity (overcoming the bureaucratic burden). - Create or strengthen institutional structures to build competences on inclusion, structural discrimination, and the principles of intersectionality, and overcome knowledge and practice gaps on the issue among students, researchers, academics, and staff.
 PhD programmes should include a module on the Gender+ perspective in R&I. - Invest in research career measures to professionalise research activities, based on researcher contracts as the regular legal form of employment, to avoid/remove from the outset precarity in early and all positions of a career.
-So that all researchers are consistently covered by social security systems (for sickness, retirement, unemployment, maternity/parental and post-maternity leave; as PhD students and post-docs). - Acknowledge non-linear careers and multi-career paths as a pattern for inclusive research careers and promote training for diverse professional paths outside academia by introducing new approaches and new skills in accredited courses and programmes, always adjusted to each field of knowledge. - Establish mechanisms within the remit of research career policies to complement general social security benefits and better neutralise any gender imbalances among

-- researchers, and increase flexibility in work-life balance, support for care, and working conditions in general. - Introduce mechanisms to effectively enforce a zero-tolerance strategy on gender-based violence. - Collect data and produce institutional statistics to support the formulation and monitoring of policies on gender equality and inclusiveness in research careers in a timely, systematic, complete, comparable, and reliable manner. - Collaborate with national observatories (or other structures that monitor careers) to follow up on the careers of researchers by focusing on gender equality and inclusiveness and tracking on observed main obstacles.
+So that all researchers are consistently covered by social security systems (for sickness, retirement, unemployment, maternity/parental and post-maternity leave; as PhD students and post-docs). - Acknowledge and value variety in career paths (e.g., non-linear careers) to establish and sustain inclusive research careers and promote training for diverse professional paths outside academia by introducing new approaches and new skills in accredited courses and programmes, always adjusted to each field of knowledge. - Establish mechanisms within the remit of research career policies to complement general social security benefits and better neutralise any gender imbalances among researchers, and increase flexibility in work-life balance, support for combining career and care, and working conditions in general. - Introduce mechanisms to effectively enforce a zero-tolerance strategy on gender-based violence. - Collect data and produce institutional statistics to support the formulation and monitoring of policies on gender equality and inclusiveness in research careers in a timely, systematic, complete, comparable, and reliable manner. - Collaborate with national observatories (or other structures that monitor careers) to follow up on the careers of researchers by focusing on gender equality and inclusiveness and tracking on observed main obstacles.